 Responses will help inform the preparation of an authoritative legal statement, designed to demonstrate that English private law already provides sufficiently certain foundations, or highlight particular areas of uncertainty that may need to be clarified through legislative reform.

 The broader aim is to provide a dependable foundation for the mainstream utilisation of cryptoassets and smart legal contracts, and give market participants and investors the confidence they need to work with them.

 The Chancellor of the High Court said: “Mainstream investors still need to be convinced that their legal rights can be protected when they trade in cryptoassets and enter into smart contracts.”

-- To take part in the Cryptoassets, DLT and smart contracts – UK Jurisdiction Taskforce consultation, visit the Law Society website now.
+- To take part in the Cryptoassets, DLT and smart contracts – UK Jurisdiction Taskforce consultation (external link, opens in a new tab), visit the Law Society website now.
 You have until 21 June 2019 to respond.